angular/angular/aio/content/guide/browser-support.md

   npm install --save web-animations-js
 </code-example>

-You can then add the import statement in the `src/polyfills.ts` file.
+Then add the import statement in the `src/polyfills.ts` file.
 For many polyfills, you can un-comment the corresponding `import` statement in the file, as in the following example.

 <code-example header="src/polyfills.ts">